A Hamiltonian approach for point vortices on non-orientable surfaces: Introduction

 The model of the M\"obius band that we employ is an infinite strip of width $\pi$ on the plane with oppositely oriented vertical sides (as in Figure \ref{fig:Mb}), with a cylinder $\mathbb{C}/2\pi\mathbb{Z}$ as a double cover.
 We call the boundary of the strip the \textit{imaginary boundary}.

+For the Klein bottle, we use a square with sides of length $\pi$ with the appropriate identification of the sides and a torus $\mathbb{R}^2/((2\pi\mathbb{Z})\times(\pi\mathbb{Z}))$ as the double cover.
+We discuss in detail the relations between periodising the Hamiltonian for the vortex motion on the covering space $\mathbb{R}^2$ and the antisymplectic involution of the double cover.

-Since this model induces local orientation, we assume that point vortices move inside the strip as usual, but upon reaching the imaginary boundary they 'jump' to the other side, change the sign of their strength and the sign of their $y$ coordinate.
+Since both of our models are elements of a plane periodisation, they admit local orientation naturally induced from $\mathbf{R }^2$.
+This allows us to assume that point vortices move inside the strip or square as usual, but upon reaching the imaginary boundary they `jump' to the other side of it (see Figure \ref{fig:Mb}), changing the sign of their strength and the sign of their $y$ coordinate if the sides had opposite orientation.

-Periodizing the formulae on the double cover, we are able to write the Hamiltonian and the Hamilonian type equations of the system; we introduce a \textit{M\"obius flip} (formalization of the 'vortex jump' described above and the orientation changing isometric involution for the double cover) of the covering system on a cylinder and prove that the Hamiltonian and the equations of motion are invariant under the M\"obius flip, applied to any number of vortices.
-This guarantees that not only the equations of motion are well-defined, but that it also doesn't matter where we assume the imaginary boundary to be located: the motion will be the same regardless of where we draw it.
+Periodising the formulae on the double covers, we are able to write the Hamiltonian and the Hamilonian type equations of the system in both cases.
+On the M\"obius band, we introduce a \textit{M\"obius flip} (formalization of the `vortex jump' described above and the orientation changing isometric involution for the double cover) of the covering system on a cylinder and prove that the Hamiltonian and the equations of motion are invariant under the M\"obius flip, applied to any number of vortices.
+This guarantees that not only the equations of motion are well-defined, but that it also does not matter where we assume the imaginary boundary to be located: the motion will be the same regardless of where we draw it.

+In Section \ref{sec: Ham Klein}, we demonstrate for the case of the Klein bottle that out of the two natural methods of summing up the Hamiltonian, each one is compatible with only one periodisation; changing either of the ingredients leads to a not well-defined function.
+Namely, the Hamiltonian loses its invariance under the orientation changing involution of the double cover.
+We establish the form of the Hamiltonian compatible with our natural periodisation and demonstrate that it conforms to all the conditions, i.e. is a well-defined (regular) function on the Klein bottle.